 The Best Toffee

-Toffee is my hands-down favorite treat.
-I’ll look for any excuse to make a batch, so I especially love the holidays when I can make lots and share with friends and neighbors along with this Fudge Recipe.
+Toffee is hands-down one of my favorite treats.
+I’ll find any excuse to make a batch, so I especially love the holidays when I can make plenty to share with friends and neighbors—alongside this fudge recipe!

-This recipe is a little different from most because instead of adding chopped nuts on top, we candy and toast the nuts before they go in.
-It doesn’t take too much extra time but makes a huge difference.
-Trust me when I say it always receives rave reviews!
+This recipe stands out because, instead of just adding chopped nuts on top, I candy and toast them first.
+It doesn’t take much extra time but makes a huge difference.
+Trust me, it always gets rave reviews!

 Layered toffee pieces stacked, showcasing their rich and crunchy texture.